non-bin/dailyShuffle/README.md

 ## How to Run

+- Create an app in the [Spotify Developer Portal](https://developer.spotify.com/dashboard)
+  - Check `Web API` under `Which API/SDKs are you planning to use?`
+  - Make sure to add the url of your callback endpoint to the `Redirect URIs` (this should be the same as `DAILYSHUFFLE_REDIRECT_URL`)

-Create a `.env` file in the directory you will run Daily Shuffle from, using the following template:
+- Create a `.env` file in the directory you will run Daily Shuffle from, using the following template and the client ID and secret from the Spotify Developer Portal

 ```ini
 # Required